snowdj/bradonomics.github.io/_posts/2014-03-01-baseline-report-february-2014.md

 ---
 layout: article
-title: Monthly Expense Report for Chiang Mai Thailand - February 2014
+title: February 2014 Expense Report for Chiang Mai Thailand
 headline: Baseline Report February 2014
 modified:
 excerpt: Is it possible to live in Chiang Mai Thailand for $500 per month?
 Not this month.
 Check out the Baseline Report for the details.